Anaminus/rbxloader.lua/README.md

 ## Arguments

-rbxloader.lua accepts the following arguments:
+rbxloader.lua accepts the following arguments.
+Order matters.

 1. The directory to download to.
 Defaults to the current directory.
 2. The domain to download from.
 Defaults to `roblox.com`.